Huawei Finance Chief's Arrest Threatens To Inflame U.S.-China Tensions

 U.S. And China Remain Far Apart On Key Issues To Resolve Trade War

 This year has also seen the eruption of trade tensions between the U.S. and China.
 The opening salvos of what Beijing has called "the largest trade war in economic history" were fired in July, when the U.S. implemented tariffs on $34 billion in goods from China.
-Since then, the countries have exchanged a tit-for-tat that has seen levies announced or imposed on more than $350 billion in imports between them — and Trump has threatened that still more may be on their way.
+Since then, the countries have exchanged a tit for tat that has seen levies announced or imposed on more than $350 billion in imports between them — and Trump has threatened that still more may be on their way.

 The meeting between Trump and Xi last weekend inspired hopes among some market-watchers that a resolution may be in the offing.
 The two leaders agreed to postpone new tariffs for three months, with the intention of giving themselves time to reach a permanent deal.